 There are several different translations of Chinese names to the roman alphabet (Romanization or Chinese Phonetic Alphabet).
 Romanized names are designed to sound similar to the Chinese pronunciation.
 It allows entering on a standard keyboard and gives a consistent alphabetizing method

-developed by Thomas Francis Wade, a British ambassador in China and Chinese scholar who was the first professor of Chinese at Cambridge University.
+Wade-Giles (1912) was developed by Thomas Francis Wade, a British ambassador in China and Chinese scholar who was the first professor of Chinese at Cambridge University.
 It is based on Mandarin.

 Pinyin (1950) was developed in the 1950s by many linguists, including Zhou Youguang